Belgium in the Junior Eurovision Song Contest: Withdrawal

-On 26 March 2013, Flemish broadcaster, VRT, announced that Belgium will withdraw from the contest in 2013 in order to launch a new show for young performs in Belgium.
+On 26 March 2013, VRT announced that Belgium will withdraw from the contest in 2013 in order to launch a new show for young performs in Belgium.
 However, they held a national final called Wie wordt Junior?, which was won by then 14-year-old Pieter Vreys.
 On 20 December 2013, Belgium's Flemish TV channel Ketnet announced that they are no longer interested in Junior Eurovision and decided not to make a comeback.
+On 31 December 2023, VRT stated that it had not yet made a decision as to a return to the contest in 2024, but that it would consider the possibility in the following months.
+However, Belgium eventually opted against participation in the 2024 contest.

 Participation overview

 Commentators and spokespersons

 The contests are broadcast online worldwide through the official Junior Eurovision Song Contest website junioreurovision.tv and YouTube.
 In 2015, the online broadcasts featured commentary in English by junioreurovision.tv editor Luke Fisher and 2011 Bulgarian Junior Eurovision Song Contest entrant Ivan Ivanov.
 The Belgian broadcasters, VRT and RTBF, send their own commentator to each contest in order to provide commentary in Dutch and French.
 Spokespersons were also chosen by the national broadcaster in order to announce the awarding points from Belgium.
 The table below list the details of each commentator and spokesperson since 2003.